-- 2. If the state's experience of the take up rate for the new adult group and other factors that affect the costs of this population indicates that the PMPM limit described above in subparagraph (a) may underestimate the actual costs of medical assistance for the new adult group, the state may submit an adjustment to subparagraph (a) for CMS review without submitting an amendment pursuant to STC 7.
-Adjustments to the PMPM limit for a demonstration year must be submitted to CMS by no later than October 1 of the demonstration year for which the adjustment would take effect. - 3.
+- ii.
+If the state's experience of the take up rate for the new adult group and other factors that affect the costs of this population indicates that the PMPM limit described above in subparagraph (a) may underestimate the actual costs of medical assistance for the new adult group, the state may submit an adjustment to subparagraph (a) for CMS review without submitting an amendment pursuant to STC 7.
+Adjustments to the PMPM limit for a demonstration year must be submitted to CMS by no later than October 1 of the demonstration year for which the adjustment would take effect. - iii.
 Supplemental Cap 2 is calculated by taking the PMPM cost projection for New Adult Group in each DY, times the number of eligible member months for New Adult Group and DY, and adding the products together across DYs.
-The federal share of Supplemental Cap 2 is obtained by multiplying Supplemental Cap 2 by Composite Federal Share 3. - 4.
-Supplemental Budget Neutrality Test 2 is a comparison between the federal share of
+The federal share of Supplemental Cap 2 is obtained by multiplying Supplemental Cap 2 by Composite Federal Share 3.